ClementNerma/NightOS/docs/specs/syscalls.md

 After preparing the syscall's code and arguments, the process raises a specific exception that is caught by the kernel.
 When the syscall is complete, the kernel puts the result values in specific registers and resumes the process.
 This means that **all syscalls are synchronous**.

-System calls always return two numbers: a 8-bit one (errcode) and a 64-bit one (result code).
+System calls always return two numbers: a 8-bit one (errcode) and a 8 bytes one (result code).
 If the errcode is not null, then an error occured during the syscall.
 The specific value indicate the encountered type of error:

 * `0x00`: cannot read syscall's code or arguments (error while reading memory)
 * `0x01`: the requested syscall does not exist